gnugat/redaktilo/doc/03-reference.md

 Such a factory is usefull as it takes care of detecting the line break for you (used to split the string into an array of lines).

+## Service

+Here lies the stateless services which are not meant to be extended.

 ### FileFactory

-A stateless service which creates an instance of `File` from the given filename and content:
+Creates an instance of `File` from the given filename and content:

 ```php
 <?php